autumn-mck/site-web-gen-java/project-sonar/index.md

 Note that if this doesn't work, make sure you have the latest link from <https://opendata.rapid7.com/sonar.fdns_v2/>, as downloading older/newer versions requires an account.

 ## Parsing our input
 So now, using either of the above methods, we have a stream that will allow us to read in the project sonar data.
-Unfortunately, we still have two things to deal with before getting to anything useful: We have to get data out of the streams, and then we have to decompress the data we've been given - it's currently still gzipped.
+Unfortunately, we still have two things to deal with before getting to anything useful: We have to get data out of the stream, and then we have to decompress the data we've been given - it's currently still gzipped.

 Luckily, we can deal with both of those problems pretty quickly!
 Let's create a new function:
 ```